JeunghyunLee/jeunghyunlee.github.io/_posts/2020-02-20-graduation.md

 ---
-title: "Edge Case: Nested and Mixed Lists"
+title: "Graduation with B.A. in Psychology"
 categories:
+  - education
-  - Edge Case
+  - event
 tags:
-  - content
-  - css
-  - edge case
-  - lists
+  - event
-  - markup
+  - education
 ---

 Nested and mixed lists are an interesting beast.
 It's a corner case to make sure that